team2059/Dent/README.md

 + Elevator Top - Status of the top elevator sensor
 + DriveSpeedReductionThresh - Maximum y value of the joystick when driving
 + Auto Sequence - The sequence of autonomous to run

+##### Auto

 1. Drive to auto zone, turn
 2. Lower BinElevator, collect bin, turn, drive to AutoZone, turn
 3. Raise BinElevator, turn, drive to AutoZone, turn
 4. Collect 1, 2, or 3 totes, turn, drive to AutoZone, turn
 5. Same as auto 4, but navigate around bins (not implemented)
 6. Collect 1 bin then 1 tote (not implemented)
 7. Collect 3 totes, collect bin, drive to AutoZone (not implemented)